esphome/esphome-docs/components/sensor/accumulator.rst

     :description: Instructions for setting up sensors that Accumelates values.
     :image: sigma.png

-The ``accumelator`` sensor is a helper sensor that can accumelator values from other sensors.
+The ``accumelator`` sensor is a helper sensor that can accumelate values from other sensors.
-This can for example be useful to keep track of the total consumed energy or water, even over a power cycle or reboot.
+This can for example be useful to keep track of the total amount of consumed energy or water, even over a power cycle or reboot.

-The last reorted value is continuously stored on the device.
+The last reported value of this sensor is continuously stored on the device.
 After a reboot this value is added to value of the source sensor and reported as the value of the accumelator.